Wadsworth Township, Medina County, Ohio: Geography

+The western side of the unincorporated community of Western Star is located along the east-central border of the township.
+(The eastern side of Western Star is within the corporate limits of Norton in Summit County.)

 The city of Wadsworth occupies central Wadsworth Township.

 Name and history

 It is the only Wadsworth Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Public safety in Wadsworth Township is the responsibility of the Wadsworth Fire Department and the Medina County Sheriff's Office.